Setneuf/pi4-win10arm64/README.md

 I hope you enjoy the image and I repeat again, this is for TESTING PURPOSES ONLY, Microsoft does not have and official Windows 10 Arm64 for the Raspberry Pi yet and you will not be able to buy a cd-key to activate this Windows!

-The tools used for creating this working Windows 10 Arm64 image weren't made by me, i just used the tools available on the WWW.
+The tools used for creating this working Windows 10 Arm64 image weren't made by me, i just used the tools available on the Internet.

 Please make sure to share your suggestions!